mpfr/httpd-plus/README.md

 |Index: usr.sbin/httpd/parse.y
 --------------------------
 Patching file usr.sbin/httpd/parse.y using Plan A...
-Hunk #1 succeeded at 1.
+Hunk #1 succeeded at 588.
-Hunk #2 succeeded at 582.
 done
 ...
 01-cache-control-headers ...
 Hmm...
 Looks like a unified diff to me...